wichmann-lab/python-psignifit/docs/install_guide.rst

 ::

    python setup.py install
+   # OR to make use of changes in the code:
+   python setup.py develop

 This should work on Linux, MAC and Windows equally well.

 If you “installed” this way and you want to update your psignifit, simply download again and replace the folder.

+.. _git install:

-Using Git to be Kept up to Date
+Using Git to be kept up to Date
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instructions on how to install git can be found